jpoiri/ember-i18n-export/README.md

 ## Options

 ### inputDir
-By default the translations are looked up from the <b>app/locales</b> directory, you can override this by using the <code>inputDir</code> option.
+By default the translations are looked up from the <b>app/locales</b> folder, you can override this by using the <code>inputDir</code> option.
 ```code
 ember-i18n-export --inputDir locale/translations
 ```